vishwak-velamuri/quantum_factorization/README.md

 The problem that we needed to solve was to figure out the code to factor semiprime integers.
 That is, when given a number N with two prime factors, we need to find those two prime factors.

 Implementation:
-In order to use Quantum Computing to acheive this, we will use Shor's algorithm to solve for the factors.
+In order to use Quantum Computing to achieve this, we will use Shor's algorithm to solve for the factors.
 We do use some pre-processing with classical computing, however the code is heavily reliant on the quantum computation aspect.